I. Treasures by Aleksandr Solzhenitsyn:

 8. November 1916 (The Red Wheel II).
 1999.
 Historic novel.
 Translated by H.T.
 Willets.
 (This volume includes Solzhenitsyn’s famous “Lenin in Zurich” essay.)

-The two volumes above, The Red Wheels I and II saga, show Solzhenitsyn as a magnificent writer of historic, epic, "fiction" novels.
-It is a loss to the world that the The Red Wheel III about the Russian Revolution (October 1917) has not been translated from its Russian original into English until 2017.
+The two volumes above, The Red Wheels I and II saga, show Solzhenitsyn as a magnificent writer of historic, epic, “fiction” novels.
+It was a shame to the literary world that the The Red Wheel III about the Russian Revolution (March 1917) and the overthrow of the Czar was translated from its Russian original into English until 2017.
 But the plan to translate into English is finally bearing fruit.
 The third installment of The Red Wheel series, March 1917 that I have for many years eagerly waited for translation is here.

-9. I take poetic license in adding under this treasure trove, Michael Scammell's authoritative biography entitled Solzhenitsyn.
+10. I take poetic license in adding under this treasure trove, Michael Scammell’s authoritative biography titled Solzhenitsyn.
 1984.
 Biography, nonfiction.
 This is an excellent biography.

 II.
 Historic Novels by Gore Vidal: